 An introductory course in the economic analysis of the determination of income,

 employment and inflation.
 It is recommended that Economics 201 be completed

 with a grade of C-minus or higher before attempting 202.

-The Department of Economics offers two majors, one in Economics and one in Business Economics.
-For either major, students have a choice of earning the Bachelor of Art (BA) degree or the Bachelor of Science (BS) degree.
-The BA in both majors provides students with the flexibility to tailor the major to their specific interests, whether qualitative or quantitative.
-The BA option is appropriate for students wishing to apply to law school, MBA programs, or entering the workforce in the private or public sectors.
-The BS in both majors requires significant quantitative work both within and outside of the Economics Department.
-Students planning to attend graduate school in economics or other quantitative disciplines or those interested in working in quantitative fields will be well-served by the BS.
+The Department of Economics offers two majors, one in Business Economics and one in Economics.
+The Business Economics major provides students with the flexibility to tailor the major to their specific interests, whether qualitative or quantitative.
+It is also appropriate for students wishing to apply to law school, MBA programs, or entering the workforce in the private or public sectors.
+Students may NOT major in both Business Economics and any one of the following: Accounting, Economics, or Finance.
+The minor in Business is NOT available to students majoring in Business Economics.

-...in Accounting or Finance.
-ECO 201 Principles of Microeconomics and ECO 202 Principles of Macroeconomics...
+...ACCT 211 Accounting Principles , ECO 201 Principles of Microeconomics , ECO 202 Principles of Macroeconomics , FIN...